zzye-projects/LittleLemonDjango/README.md

 ### Order Endpoints
 #### /api/orders
 * Get: Gets list of orders.
 Managers get all orders, and customers and delivery crew only get orders that belong/assigned to them.
 List of orders can be filtered, ordered, and paginated.
 * Post: Converts all cart items of the user into an order and empties their cart.
-Only users have access to this functionality
+Only users have access to this functionality.
 #### /api/orders/{orderId}
 * Get: Gets a single order.
 Managers can access all orders, and customers and delivery crew only access orders that belong/assigned to them.
 * Delete: Deletes a specific order of the user.
 Only managers can perform this action